-Click on the Start button in Windows, and then select Shut Down on the popup menu. • Push the power button.
+- Click on the Start button in Windows, and then select Shut Down on the popup menu. - Push the power button.

-To use this method, you must first click on the Power Management icon in Windows Control Panel, and then check that the power button is set to shut down the computer when pressed.
+To use this method, you must change the Power Management settings in Control Panel.
 See Windows Help for more information.

-Note: If you are unable to shut down the computer in the usual way, press and hold the power button for more than four seconds.
-You should then wait at least two seconds before turning the computer on again.
+Note: If the operating system freezes, or locks up, press and hold the power button for more than four seconds.